fmfi-compbio/warpstr/README.md

 ## Additional information

 Newer .fast5 files are usually VBZ compressed, therefore VBZ plugin for HD5 is required to be installed, so WarpSTR can handle such files.
-See `https://github.com/nanoporetech/vbz_compression`.
+See <https://github.com/nanoporetech/vbz_compression>.
+It should be enough to just install .deb package from release and export the path: `export HDF5_PLUGIN_PATH=/usr/local/hdf5/lib/plugin`.